-(Learn more about John Williams and all the famous movie music he has written in “5 Free Music Lessons to Make American History Studies Richer“.)
+(Learn more about John Williams and all the famous movie music he has written in the 15-Minute Music Lesson on Music of Star Wars.)

 In 1996, Williams wrote an alternate version of “Olympic Fanfare and Theme” for the Atlanta Olympic Games, which replaced the first part of the piece with Arnaud’s Bugler’s Dream.

 “The Olympic Hymn”

 3. The Olympic Hymn, also known as the Olympic Anthem, is played when the Olympic flag is raised.
 It was written by composer Spyridon Samaras and poet Kostis Palmaras.
 It was first played for the 1896 Olympic games in Greece and was declared the official hymn in 1957.
 The version below was sung by Sissel in Norwegian at the Norway Olympics in 1994.